gmtsciencedev/mkdocker/README.md

 #tag 1.0
 ```

-If you do not know about multi-stage docker build, here is a small description of what happens here:
+Explanation:
-- there are two FROM instruction in the dockerfile, which is the signature of multi-stage build.
-The first paragraphe describe the building docker.
-It use the `#usessh` instruction that wa just explained above and the _cargo helper to ease Rust building from the the rustbuilder image,
+- The first stage performs the build.
+It uses the Rust builder image, enables SSH cloning, and compiles the project.
-- in the second paragraph, the final image is created, with a unique `COPY` instruction which copy the binary produced before from the building docker (`--from=0`).
+- The second stage produces the final image, copying only the resulting binary via `COPY --from=0`.

 ## examples

-### conda derived environment
+### conda‑based environment

-`mkdocker` was invented to make this as simple as possible, so this one is a two liner:
+`mkdocker` was originally created to make this scenario trivial:

 ```docker
 FROM gmtscience/mamba